MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-17-Medical/subjectgroup-ECFR250da7e8cbb94db-Veterans-Care-Agreements/section-17.4115.md

 (iv) Must not engage in any of the following:

-(A) Commission of fraud or a criminal offense in connection with -
+(A) Commission of fraud or a criminal offense in connection with—

 (*1*) Obtaining;